Clinical Service

 CT1 3NG

-Find out more about the KM CAT children's service
+Find out about the KM CAT children's service

 What we do

-Our Kent and Medway Communication and Assistive Technology (KM CAT) team help meet the needs of those who may benefit from specialist alternative and augmentative communication (AAC).
+Our Kent and Medway Communication and Assistive Technology (KM CAT) service helps people who may benefit from Alternative and Augmentative Communication (AAC).

 Our service provides: